Lunar Mingled Breccia

 Image credit: Calzada-Diaz et al., MAPS, vol. 50, #2, p.
 219 (2015)

 The lunar meteorites Y-793274, QUE 94281, and EET 87521/96008 share many compositional characteristics with NWA 773 and may have experienced a similar petrogenesis.
 With the recovery of NWA 773, representing lower-crustal olivine gabbro, our ability to understand the Moon's early history has been greatly enhanced.
-The top photo above shows both the cumulate lithology and the breccia which constitute the NWA 773 meteorite.
-The specimen on the left is a 0.094 g cut fragment of the dark-colored polymict breccia component, pervaded by fragments of the cumulate lithology and other diverse mineral and lithic clasts, while the specimen on the right is a 0.085 g cut fragment of the olivine gabbro cumulate component consisting of green to tan olivine crystals within pyroxene, interspersed with black chromite grains and transected by a small shock-melt vein.
-An enlarged photo of this cumulate specimen is shown as well.
+The top photo above shows samples of both the cumulate lithology (OG) and the regolith breccia which together constitute the NWA 773 meteorite.
+The specimen on the left is a 0.094 g cut fragment of the dark-colored polymict breccia component, pervaded by fragments of the cumulate lithology and other diverse mineral and lithic clasts.
+The specimen on the right is a 0.085 g cut fragment of the olivine gabbro cumulate component consisting of green to tan olivine crystals within pyroxene, interspersed with black chromite grains, and transected by a small shock-melt vein.
+An enlarged photo of the olivine gabbro cumulate is shown as well.